socalledsound/nu-scripts/week1/01-intros/w1-v-01-welcome to course.md

 But let me tell you, the things I learned about javascript from learning React and Redux just absolutely blew my mind, because React leans very heavily on the declarative and functional style of javascript.

+If you're new to the functional style of javascript, you're in for a treat!

 If you can get comfortable this style of javascript, I guarantee that learning React will be a lot easier, React will make a lot more sense, and you will be on a solid path to becoming a rockstar react developer.

 [SC]